 Note.
-If 'Create loading patterns' was not selected on the main VLO dialog the most onerous loading effects can be created individually for selected VLO results table entries by using a 'Create Loading' button that appears instead of the 'Loading Created' one.
+If 'Create loading patterns' was not selected on the main VLO dialog the most onerous loading effects can be created individually when viewing VLO results table entries by using a 'Create Loading' button that appears instead of the 'Loading Created' one.

-So, as can be seen, the VLO run currently includes loading arrangements but no results.
+So, as can be seen, the VLO run currently includes loading arrangements for influence locations but no results.
 Whilst loading patterns can be visualised, results are available only after the VLO analysis has been solved.